seap-udea/GravRay/README.md

 ------------

-*GravRay* is a package that implements the "Gravitational Raytracing" method, originally devised by Jorge I. Zuluaga of the Solar, Earth and Planetary Physics Group of the University of Antioquia.
-The method as originally intended for studying the spatal distribution of meteoroid and asteroid "impacts" on the surface of the Earth.
-However the method can be adapted to other general purposes.
+*GravRay* is a package that implements the "Gravitational Raytracing" method.
+The method was originally devised by Jorge I. Zuluaga of the Solar, Earth and Planetary Physics Group of the University of Antioquia.
+The method was intended for studying the spatal distribution of meteoroid and asteroid "impacts" on the surface of the Earth.
+However it can be adapted to other general purposes.

 If you use or modify this package please cite: